lucavb/homebridge-magic-blue-bulb/README.md

 # Homebridge Magic Blue Bulb

-This plugin enables you to control your MagicBlue LED light bulb through HomeKit via Homebridge.
+This plugin enables you to control your MagicBlue LED light bulbs through HomeKit via Homebridge using a dynamic platform plugin.

 ## Installation